GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 *#acr("STFT") representation of audio signals.*
 // multi-channel STFT
-As discussed in @sec:ssl:sota:data_repr, several choices can be made when it comes to data representation.
+As discussed in @sec:simulator:background:spectral-representations, several choices can be made when it comes to data representation.
 Although we have generated different datasets, the format used in majority consisted in the Short Term Fourier Transform.
 The #acr("STFT") is thus computed from the complete up-sampled simulated signal captured by each of the four microphones.
 For this, we employ a Hann window of length 2048, with a 50% overlap.
 We also apply a band-pass filtering by removing frequencies lower than 100Hz and higher than 48kHz.